cs1302uga/cs1302-ce31/README.md

       one.
 Did your choice of algorithm win or lose each time?
 In the other table, not the average operation times **in microseconds**.

-   1. Also, write down the a rough estimate of the average swap / comparison time across all algorithms.
-      No need to get a calculator out - just get a rough idea.
-Which operation took more time?

    1. Stage, commit, and push all changes.

 1. **EVERYONE:** Pull your changes from the group repository.